kjclemm/Dijkstras/README.md

 public int[] getHeap(): This method should return the array represenation of the min-heap; i.e, an array of integers where the element at index 0 contains the value of the root, the elements at indices 2 to d+1 contain the vlaues of the children of the root, and so on.<br><br>
 HeapNode: Each object of this class represents a single node in the heap.
 The objects of this class store an int value and an int id, where both will get values in the constructor.
 The id can be used to identify the node when we want to implement the decrease key operation.<br>

-## Dijkstra's Algorithm with/without min-heap
+## Dijkstra's Algorithm with/without min-heap Implementation
 public DijkstrasWithHeap (int n, int[][] edges) and public DijkstrasWithoutHeap (int n, int[][] edges): These are the constructors of the classes. n is the number of nodes of the graph, where the nodes are numbered from 1 to n,  and edges is a 2-dimensional array, where each row of it has the form [u, v, w], where<br>
 u: one end-point of the edge,<br>
 v: another end-point of the edge, and<br>